Jean's Bible Study Topics of the New Testament

 1Cor 2,1-5

-· (56h) Paradox Ø Opposites Ø He must increase, but I must decrease – Paul stripped away all the glamour of his speech and spoke in simple language so as not to obscure the word of God.
+(56h) Paradox >> Opposites >> He must increase, but I must decrease – Paul stripped away all the glamour of his speech and spoke in simple terms so as not to obscure the gospel.
 His demeanor was not a man of power and prestige and great persuasion, but one of weakness and fear and much trembling.
-He did this to prove his message originated from the power of God that was propelling his life, and not from his flesh.
-However, what do preachers do today?
-They use a lot of pageantry in their speech.
-Why do they do this?
-It must be that they are not propelled by the power of God!
-They glamorize the gospel as evidence of God’s presence in their lives, but Paul determined that the power of God would not revolve around him.
-Rather, he was acting as a mere vessel of God’s strength.
-Paul wanted to dissociate himself from the glory he brought, and be content as a mere vehicle upon which God would transport His message throughout the world.
-The power that God wanted to demonstrate among the people was not so much in the gifts of the Spirit (outlined in 1Cor 12 and 14), as it was contained in the boldness to take the gospel in places that put Paul at risk of injury and death, and through that boldness demonstrated the power of God in his words graced with heaven through the fruits of the Spirit (outlined in Gal 5).
-He spoke words that were off limits to man’s flesh; combined with the Holy Spirit as he spoke the oracle of God with boldness.
-This had the power to change people’s lives.
-Paul staked his life on what he believed and risked his life for his audience, yet through a man of trembling, showing the disconnect between Paul and the glory of God.
-His manner of delivering the gospel of Christ had the effect of focusing people’s attention on the message he brought, and inhibiting people from worshipping him as though he were someone whose flesh was more able than others to carry the gospel.
-Paul was chosen by God to reach a higher percentage of the population of the known world with the gospel than any other man before or after him.
-The fact that there are not statues of him erected on every street corner is a tribute to Paul’s dedication to remain below the message he preached.
-Nevertheless, there was a relationship between the zeal of Paul and the will of God, though even his zeal came from God, not entirely as a gift from the Spirit, but he was actually born with it, which made him an appealing candidate for God’s choice.
-When God combined His power with the Paul’s character, He got an evangelist who left the world in a different state than he found it.
+He did this to prove that his message originated from God and not from his flesh.
+However, preachers today use much pageantry in their speech, glamorizing the gospel as though it proved that God was using them.
+In contrast, Paul wanted to dissociate himself from the glorious message he brought and be content as a mere vehicle upon which God would transport the gospel throughout the world.
+The power that God wanted to demonstrate among the people was in Paul's boldness to take the gospel in places that put him at risk of injury and death, and through that boldness proved his words originated from heaven.
+This manner of delivering the gospel had the effect of focusing people’s attention on the message of Christ, and directing people's attention from Paul, resulting in reaching a higher percentage of people in the known world than anyone before or after him.
+The fact that there are not statues of him erected on every street corner is a tribute to Paul’s dedication to remain below the radar.
+Paul was born with zeal in his blood, so when God combined His power with the Paul’s character, He got an evangelist who left the world in a different state than he found it.
 This was an act of God, and Paul played a part in it, being willing to become the person of God’s vision.
-Knowing the power at Paul’s disposal, not only in his anointing, but also in his character, he knew that people would be tempted to glorify him and build statues to him over the millennia, so he was careful not to draw attention to himself to diminish the glory of God.
-He did everything in his power to become transparent in order that the glory of God would manifest all the more, as John the Baptist said, “I must decrease, but He must increase,” and as Paul said, “So that your faith should not rest on the wisdom of men, but on the power of God.”
-Paul did not want people to believe in him, but in God, who raises the dead.
-He didn’t want them to believe in his abilities; he wanted them to believe in God’s abilities.
+Knowing the power at Paul’s disposal, he knew that people would be tempted to glorify him instead of Christ, so he was careful not to draw attention to himself but always exalted Christ.
+He did everything in his power to become transparent in order that the glory of Christ might manifest through him, as John the Baptist said, “I must decrease, but He must increase,” and as Paul said, “So that your faith should not rest on the wisdom of men, but on the power of God.”

-· (96h) Thy kingdom come Ø Attitude Ø Having an attitude of humility
+(96h) Thy kingdom come >> Attitude >> Having an attitude of humility

-· (115e) Thy kingdom come Ø Working the grace of God Ø Through your ministry Ø By the word of God
+(115e) Thy kingdom come >> Faith >> Working the grace of God >> Through your ministry >> By the word of God

-· (129b) Thy kingdom come Ø Manifestations of faith Ø Bearing the fruit of evangelism Ø Spiritual fruit
+(129b) Thy kingdom come >> Manifestations of faith >> Bearing the fruit of evangelism >> Spiritual fruit

-· (147i) Witness Ø Validity of Jesus Christ Ø Works of the church bear witness to Jesus Ø Evangelism Ø Solemnly testify about Jesus
+(147i) Witness >> Validity of Jesus Christ >> Works of the Church bear witness to Jesus >> Evangelism >> Solemnly testify about Jesus

-· (148d) Witness Ø Validity of Jesus Christ Ø Works of the church bear witness to Jesus Ø Evangelism Ø Natural advantage as an evangelist regarding the flesh – Paul was a highly talented person, but he was also gifted, and Paul chose to emphasize his gifts over his talents.
-His natural born talents are what allowed him to speak in different languages and to understand the word of God as well as the greatest theologians of his time, who were probably more dedicated to their discipline than the theologians of today.
+(148d) Witness >> Validity of Jesus Christ >> Works of the Church bear witness to Jesus >> Evangelism >> Natural advantage in the flesh regarding evangelism – Paul was a highly talented person, but he was also gifted, and Paul chose to emphasize his gifts over his talents.
+His natural born talents are what allowed him to speak in different languages and to understand the word of God better than the greatest theologians of our time.
 He was a Pharisee of Pharisees.
-He had gone to school for years, learning all the facets of the law, and was extremely committed to God’s word.
-He was a zealot of zealots.
-These were his talents, and he used them before he met Christ to persecute the church.
-Once he met Jesus, he received spiritual-born gifts, and as he elaborated on them, a marriage occurred between his talents and his gifts in what was truly a holy matrimony that God used to turn the world upside down for Christ.
-Paul was God’s right-hand man, who went from a persecutor of the saints to a leader of God’s church in the blink of an eye along the road to Damascus.
+He had gone to school for years, learning the Law of Moses inside-out, fully committed to God’s word as a zealot of zealots.
+These were his talents, and he used them to persecute the Church before he met Christ.
+Once he met Jesus, he received spiritual-born gifts that God used in him to turn the world upside down for Christ.
+Paul was God’s right-hand man, who went from persecutor of the saints to leader of God’s Church in the blink of an eye.

-· (227i) Kingdom of God Ø God’s kingdom is a living organism Ø God working in you Ø Dependence on Jesus Ø Depending on Jesus to impart His gifts into us Ø To give us what we give to the world
+(227i) Kingdom of God >> God’s kingdom is a living organism >> God working in you >> Dependence on Jesus >> Depending on Jesus to impart His gifts into us >> He gives us what we give to the world

 1Cor 2-1

-· (166e) Works of the devil Ø Manifestations of the devil Ø Wisdom of the world Ø Nature Of Man’s Wisdom Ø Man’s wisdom is fixed on gaining personal advantage
+(166e) Works of the devil >> Manifestations of the devil >> Wisdom of the world >> Nature Of Man’s Wisdom >> Man’s wisdom is fixed on gaining personal advantage

 1Cor 2,2-8

-· (89h) Thy kingdom come Ø Fear of God is the beginning of wisdom Ø Wisdom of the Spirit
+(89h) Thy kingdom come >> Fear of God is the beginning of wisdom >> Wisdom of the Spirit

 1Cor 2-2

-· (37h) Judgment of God Ø Redemption of man Ø His blood delivered us from destruction
+(37h) Judgment >> Redemption of man >> His blood delivered us from destruction

 1Cor 2,3-5

-· (53m) Paradox Ø Opposites Ø God is made strong in our weakness
+(53m) Paradox >> Opposites >> God is made strong in our weakness

-· (62j) Paradox Ø Anomalies Ø Being clever Ø Let the Holy Spirit vindicate you
+(62j) Paradox >> Anomalies >> Being clever >> Let the Holy Spirit vindicate you

 1Cor 2-4,5

-· (123a) Thy kingdom come Ø Manifestations of faith Ø Boldness to speak the word by the Spirit
+(123a) Thy kingdom come >> Manifestations of faith >> Boldness to speak the word by the Spirit

 1Cor 2-4

-· (246e) Demonstration Of God’s Kingdom (Key verse)
+(246e) Demonstration of God’s Kingdom (Key verse)

 1Cor 2-5